 It’s also almost certain that if you negotiate a credit card settlement, your credit score may lower.
 This is because your debt obligations are reported to the credit bureaus on a monthly basis—and if you aren’t making your payments in full, this will be noted by the credit bureaus.

 When you negotiate a credit card settlement, you may be able to avoid bankruptcy and give the credit card company a chance to recoup some of its losses.
 This could stand in your favor going forward when it comes to rebuilding your credit and getting solvent again.
-It’s a process that certainly doesn’t tickle, but if you can get passed the pain, you can open up a second chance for yourself and your future by taking some proactive steps.
+But, again, there are no guarantees—and much depends on your financial habits and needs going forward.

 Solutions Beyond Credit Card Debt Settlements

-Consolidating all of your high-interest credit cards into one low-interest personal loan with a fixed monthly payment can help you get on a path to pay off the credit card debt you’re carrying.
+Consolidating all of your high-interest credit cards into one low-interest unsecured personal loan with a fixed monthly payment can help you get on a path to pay off the credit card debt you’re carrying.

 Essentially, a balance transfer is paying one credit card off with another.
-Most credit cards won’t let you use another card to make your monthly payments, especially if it’s from the same bank.
+Most credit cards won’t let you use another card to make your payments, especially if it’s from the same lender.
 If your credit is in good shape, you can apply for a balance transfer credit card to pay down debt without high interest charges.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
-For details, see the
+For details, see the FTC’s